jordymeow/ai-engine/readme.txt

 For developers: [internal APIs](https://ai.thehiddendocs.com/php-functions/), [REST endpoints](https://ai.thehiddendocs.com/public-rest-api/), [function calling](https://ai.thehiddendocs.com/function-calling/), and [MCP support](https://ai.thehiddendocs.com/mcp/).
 Build AI features, automate workflows, or create SaaS applications on WordPress.

 Feeling overwhelmed? 🤪 Start simple: Create a chatbot.
 Then connect [Claude Code](https://ai.thehiddendocs.com/mcp/mcp-server-claude-code/), [Claude](https://ai.thehiddendocs.com/mcp/mcp-server-claude/), [ChatGPT](https://ai.thehiddendocs.com/mcp/mcp-server-chatgpt/), or [OpenClaw](https://openclaw.com/) through MCP, giving AI direct access to your site.
+Desktop clients can connect via OAuth: users just paste the MCP URL, sign in to WordPress, and approve.
+No shared token to manage.
 Add [SEO Engine](https://wordpress.org/plugins/seo-engine/) and watch it manage SEO in ways you never imagined.
 You can even connect AI Engine to multiple WordPress sites and manage them all through conversation.

 You'll be having a blast before you've explored everything.
 You'll probably spot bits of AI Engine in plenty of other AI plugins, code and UI alike.
 Flattering, really... or fishy? 🤣 But only AI Engine keeps pushing forward with real care for its community, a drive toward perfection, and the patience to get the details right.